 If you are thinking about what Magento theme will bring your store more conversions and traffic, we highly recommend going with a custom theme.
 It’s branded, responsive, unique, and can be modified any way you want it.

-There are out-of-the-box solutions which have their advantages as well.
+There are out-of-the-box solutions that have their advantages as well.
 We’ll have a look at both before digging deeper into the essentials of custom theme development.

 About a dozen e-commerce store owners per week e-mail us ask the same question: what is the best Magento theme?